rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 1. From a terminal set at the root of the project, */src/Hosts/Api*, with the the command: `dotnet run`.
 2. From VSCode via the *Run & Debug* menu.
 Select the *Launch Web: Football Scoreboard API* launch config.

-Once the application is started, it will be available at https&#65270;://localhost:5001.
+Once the application starts, it will be available at https&ZeroWidthSpace;://localhost:5001.

 ## How to run locally via Docker